 Day 1 Morning: Explore Royal Museums Greenwich

 Greenwich has a rich maritime history, and in fact Maritime Greenwich is one of London's four World Heritage Sites, so travel there by boat along the river Thames.
 There are many river boat services to Greenwich from Central London.
-Catch a City Cruises or MBNA Thames Clippers boat from Westminster, Waterloo and Tower piers, and see Big Ben, the Coca-Cola London Eye, Tate Modern and Tower Bridge along the way.
+Catch a City Cruises (kids travel for free with two paying adults on the River Red Rover ticket), or MBNA Thames Clippers boat from Westminster, Waterloo and Tower piers, and see Big Ben, the Coca-Cola London Eye, Tate Modern and Tower Bridge along the way.

 See Cutty Sark, the most famous and last surviving tea clipper.
 Enjoy stunning views over Greenwich from the ship's deck and walk beneath the ship’s gleaming copper hull.
 Find out what life was like on board Cutty Sark: follow in the footsteps of those who sailed her; navigate the ship on the interactive game; explore the captain’s cabin; and take the helm at the ship’s wheel.
 You can also join craft workshops and other fun family activities.

 Greenwich is famous for its impressive, historical buildings.
 The stunning National Maritime Museum features immersive children's experiences.
 Walk across the world by naming your ship and setting sail across the Great Map, a giant atlas that kids can explore on foot.
 Let the little ones (up to seven years old) take control at the immersive AHOY! children’s gallery, where polar exploration, pirates and a host of other maritime themes are brought to life – look out for the eight metre high mast of SS Rawalpindi by the entrance.
 These attractions are free to enter.